Battle of Ramsour's Mill: Loyalist recruiting

 Loyalist John Moore had served with the British at the Siege of Charleston and returned to his home a few miles from Ramsour's Mill with tales of battle.
 He called together a group of about 40 Loyalists on June 10 and shared with them instructions from Cornwallis that for safety they should avoid organizing before British troops entered the area.
 News came to the meeting that a group of about twenty Patriots was looking for Moore and other Loyalist leaders.
 Moore and his men decided to find and confront them, but were unsuccessful.
 Moore then told his men to return home, and instructed them to join him in a few days at Ramsour's Mill.
 On June 13, 200 men arrived there, and the number grew in the following days, buoyed by news of the British victory at Waxhaws.
-By June 20 the Loyalist camp had grown to about 1,300 men.
+By June 20 the Loyalist camp had grown to about 1,300 men, but a quarter of them were unarmed.

 Battle

 When the cavalry leading the Patriot column approached, the Loyalist sentries on the road fired at them and retreated to their main body.
 After an initial cavalry charge, the Patriot infantry moved up.
 In the confusion of the battle, the Patriots were able to turn the Loyalists' flank and gain control of the ridge.
 General Rutherford, then only a few miles from Ramsour's Mill, received word of the action and immediately dispatched his cavalry to assist and hurried the infantry along.

 Patriot Colonel Francis Locke was unable to reform his line on the ridge and ordered his men to fall back.
 However, Captain John Dickey refused and led his company to higher ground, where the rifle marksmanship of Captain John Hardin's men turned the battle into victory.
 When ordered to retreat by Colonel Locke, he had soundly cursed (Presbyterian elder though he was), saying he would not retreat.
 Captain Dickey was credited with saving the day at the battle.

 Neither side in the battle wore military uniforms.
 Tories wore a green pine twig in their hats, and Whigs wore a piece of white paper (flag) in their hats.
-Several of the Whigs were found shot through the head afterwards, leading to speculation that the flags were used by the Tories as targets for their musket fire.
+Several of the Whigs were found shot through the head afterwards.

 The Patriot soldiers composed a ballad, which for many years was sung about the countryside in Captain Dickey's honor.
 Only one verse is preserved in the National Archives in Washington: